-Plateaus are an inevitable part of any weight loss journey because as your weight changes, your body adapts.
-When you are 100 pounds overweight, you use up a lot of calories just going about your day-to-day activities, so weight comes off quickly initially.
-As your weight drops, however, it takes less energy to move, you burn fewer calories and your weight loss grinds to a halt unless you increase your activity level and decrease your food consumption.
+Plateaus are an inevitable part of any weight-loss journey, according to the Mayo Clinic, because as your weight changes, your body adapts.
+Think about it like this: When you are overweight, you burn through a lot of calories just going about your day-to-day activities, so weight tends to comes off quickly initially.
+As your weight drops, however, it takes less energy to move your body, you burn fewer calories and your weight loss grinds to a halt — unless you tweak your approach.

 Keep in mind that many factors affect your ability to drop pounds.
 Before you determine that you're indeed experiencing a plateau, ask yourself whether some outside factor may be to blame: Have you made any significant lifestyle changes?
 Are you taking any new medications that might be influencing your weight?
 Is it possible that you've gotten lax about adhering to all aspects of your weight-loss program?

 If the answer is no to all of those, keep this in mind: The scale isn't always the best marker of your progress because it can't differentiate between water, fat or muscle.
 Fluid regulation in the body is a, well, fluid process — it's constantly changing, so one pound up or two pounds down on any given day doesn't reflect any real changes in body composition.

 To get the full picture, Joe Dowdell, a New York City-based personal trainer and strength coach, suggests tracking your chest, waist and arm circumference with a tape measure.
 You can also track your body-fat percentage if you have access to skinfold calipers or another method, but this should be done with the help of a trainer.
 "We never use a scale by itself to measure and monitor a client's progress," he says.